-Parents may bring ONE type of treat for their child's birthday.
-This treat should be purchased at a store or bakery and meet the Smart Snacks guidelines.
+Parents/guardians may bring ONE type of treat for their child's birthday.
+This treat should be purchased at a store or bakery.
 The treat will need to be brought to the office for the teacher to distribute to the class.
 There will be NO birthday parties held in the classrooms for students.